chinchalinchin/scrilla/README.txt

-Register for an API key at www.alphavantage.co.
-Create a .env file in the root directory and place your Alpha Vantage API key within it in an environment variable called AV_QUERY_URL.
-There are several other environment variables that need configured various aspects of the application.
+Register for API keys at https://www.alphavantage.co and https://www.quandl.com/.
+Create a .env file in the root directory and place your Alpha Vantage and Quandl API keys within it in environment variables called ALPHA_VANTAGE_KEY and QUANDL_KEY respectively.

-A '.sample.env' file has been included to demonstrate the appropriate format for AV_QUERY_URL (sans API key), in addition to providing explanations for the other environment variables that can be changed.
-Besides the AV_QUERY_URL, none of the other environment variables need to be changed from their defaults for the application to function properly.
+There are several other environment variables that configure various aspects of the application.
+A '.sample.env' file has been included to demonstrate the appropriate format for all variables, in addition to providing explanations for the other environment variables that can be changed.
+Besides the API keys, none of the other environment variables need to be changed from their defaults for the application to function properly.

-Once the API KEY has been set, execute the ./main.py script.
+Once the API keys have been set, execute the ./main.py script.
 Supply this script an argument with a dash that specifies the function you wish to execute and the ticker symbols you wish to apply the function to.
 For example, if I wanted to calculate the risk-return profile for the Facebook (FB), Amazon (AMZN) and Exxon (XOM), I would execute the following command from the project's root directory,

     python ./main.py -rr FB AMZN XOM